We are Lotus

 - Enhance child development

-- Build a visible network of support for survivors, families & allies especially for those underserved and exploited in our society
+- Build a visible and accessible network of support for survivors, families & allies especially for those underserved and placed at risk

 - Inform, educate & engage people to take action